Michigan Agency Disclosure

-Before viewing a home that is listed with a real estate agent, you should be told about the Agency Disclosure laws and who the agent will be representing.
+Before viewing a home that's listed with a real estate agent, you should be told about the Agency Disclosure laws and who the agent, will be representing.

 The information below explains the history of agency disclosure and what you need to know.
 So before you set an appointment to view a home or show your home be sure you know Who the agent will be representing.
 Same for open houses and calling the listing agent?

 In Michigan, before January of 1994, real estate agents represented sellers as seller agents and sub-agents.
 As an agent, whether you were working with a buyer showing them houses or with a seller helping them sell their home, you represented the seller.
 Consequentially, many buyers disclosed confidential information, that worked in the sellers best interest because buyers had no one representing them.